Stu-Air/Launchy/README.md

 Known Issues :

-- [ ] when adding folders and bookmarks it can visually duplicate but a quick page refresh and it all good again.

-install for the moment anyway
-1. Download and place launchy folder anywhere you wish.
-2. Open your browsers setting and find homepage
-3. point the browser to the index.html file inside the launchy folder
-4. have fun!!

       Have fun and feel free to contact.